 I am also the co-organizer of Maptime State College, a community oriented meetup group focused on learning open-source mapping technology for all ages.
 Each month a local mapping expert comes to teach a new type of open-source mapping technology.
 Come join us at Maptime State College!

-My name is Carolyn Fish.
-I am a cartographer at Esri, the makers of ArcGIS.
-I work with our solutions team to design basemap templates and develop thematic map content for our specific user communities.
-I also work on iconic design of point symbols for significant activities and incidents, support demonstrations of our software, and collaborate with our software developers to improve the functionality and capability of our product.
+Before coming back to Penn State, I was a cartographer at Esri in Redlands, CA, the makers of ArcGIS.
+At Esri, I worked with the solutions team to design basemap templates and develop thematic map content for specific user communities.
+I also worked on iconic design of point symbols for significant activities and incidents, support demonstrations of software, and collaborated with software developers to improve the functionality and capability of the product.

 Between 2008 and 2010, I was a masters student at Michigan State University in Geography.
 My master's thesis research evaluated how well people detect changes in animated choropleth maps.
 I concluded that most map readers often have difficulty detecting changes in animated maps and despite missing many important changes, called change blindness, readers often fail to even realize their own failures.